-The 8A34044 generates up to 12 differential output clocks at any frequency from 0.5Hz to 1GHz.
+The 8A34002 generates up to 8 differential output clocks at any frequency from 0.5Hz to 1GHz.
 The differential outputs can support LVPECL, LVDS, HCSL, and CML.
-It generates up to 24 single-ended clocks with frequencies from 0.5Hz to 250MHz.
+The device generates up to 16 single-ended clocks with frequencies from 0.5Hz to 250MHz.
 LVCMOS output supports 3.3V, 2.5V, 1.8V, 1.5V, or 1.2V.
 Each output stage can be independently configured.

-Clocks generated by the 8A34044 have jitter below 150fs RMS (10kHz to 20MHz), and therefore are suitable for serial 100GBASE-R, 40GBASE-R, and lower rate interfaces.
+Clocks generated by the 8A34002 have jitter below 150fs RMS (10kHz to 20MHz), and therefore are suitable for serial 100GBASE-R, 40GBASE-R, and lower rate interfaces.

 All control and status registers are accessed through the I2C / SPI slave microprocessor interface.
 The SPI interface mode supports high clock rates (up to 50MHz).
-For configuring the DPLLs, the 8A34044 has an internal customer-programmable OTP memory with up to 16 different configurations.
-If the serial port is configured in I2C mode, then the 8A34044 can become master on this I2C bus and read configuration data from a standard I2C EEPROM that shares the I2C bus.
-If the serial port is configured in SPI mode then this capability is unavailable.
+For configuring the DPLLs, the I2C master interface can automatically load a configuration from an external EEPROM after reset.
+The 8A34002 also has an internal customer-programmable One-Time Programmable memory with up to 16 different configurations.